CoEDL/hermes/docs/README.md

 # Using Hermes to Create Resources <img src="../src/img/icon-5-256.png" align="right"/>

+## Default Project Directories
+By default Hermes will create a project folder in the follow locations:
+    - Windows: Documents\Hermes\Projects (or My Documents\Hermes)
+    - MacOs: {User_Name}\Hermes\Projects (ie. your default Home drive, opening Finder will open the root home directory)
+    - Linux: ~\Hermes\Projects

+## Starting a new Project

+1. Launch Hermes, you will now see the main menu.
+2. Click on the 'Start New Project' button.
+3. Fill in your project details (Project Name, Transcription Language, Translation Language, Author)
+4. Choose either 'Import ELAN File' to import an annotated ELAN file or 'Start From Scratch' to start an empty project.

-## Creating Resources from an ELAN (*.eaf) File
+## Creating Resources from an ELAN (*.eaf) File (Import ELAN File option)

-1. Launch Hermes and select the 'Import ELAN File' mode button.
-2. Click the 'Load' button and use the file window that opens to select the ELAN file you would like to create resources from.
+1. Click the 'Load' button and use the file window that opens to select the ELAN file you would like to create resources from.
-3. Hermes will automatically parse the ELAN file and provide you with a selection of tiers from which to choose your transcription and translation tiers.
+2. Hermes will automatically parse the ELAN file and provide you with a selection of tiers from which to choose your transcription and translation tiers.
 When you are satisfied with your selection, click the import button.
-4. A table will appear, populated with the transcriptions, translations and buttons for previewing audio.
+3. A table will appear, populated with the transcriptions, translations and buttons for previewing audio.
     - If you would like re-record audio for any transcription, right-click the preview button for that line, a recording window will appear.
 You can change the recording